 Physiological and Psychosocial disorders

-Loneliness leads to immune diseases such as lupus and rheumatoid arthritis.
+Feeling lonely leads to immune diseases such as lupus and rheumatoid arthritis.
 Isolation leads to chronic stress, which always results in inflammation causing inflammatory diseases (Uchino, et al, 1996).
 Loneliness also results in poor sleep patterns that result in fatigue and lowered energy.
 Isolated individuals are also prone to both chronic and acute stress.
 Loneliness has also been linked to the rising rates of suicide attempts, especially in young adults.
 The lonelier one gets, the more suicidal thought they have.

 ‘Make stress your friend’